best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Naming tables

 If you have a spreadsheet with lots of worksheets and many tables, you should make sure the tables have meaningful names.
 This will aid navigation for everyone, but particularly for those who use assistive technology.
-It will also help you pass [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).
+It will also help you pass accessibility [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 #### Name a table in Excel
 1. Click anywhere in the table